osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

     - any site-specific psconfig or testpoint config files stored in container volumes or host paths
     - exported firewall, monitoring, and cron jobs that the current instance relies on

-   The repository includes a helper script `docs/perfsonar/tools_scripts/perfSONAR-update-lsregistration.sh` which can copy and update `lsregistrationdaemon.conf` from running containers or the host; it can be used to extract registration config for re-use or migration.
-If you need to re-register or migrate metadata, run that script (or copy the `lsregistrationdaemon.conf` manually) and keep a copy in your change log.
+The repository includes a helper script `docs/perfsonar/tools_scripts/perfSONAR-update- lsregistration.sh` which can copy and update `lsregistrationdaemon.conf` from running containers or the host; it can be used to extract registration config for re-use or migration.
+If you need to re- register or migrate metadata, run that script (or copy the `lsregistrationdaemon.conf` manually) and keep a copy in your change log.

 ??? info "Quick capture of existing lsregistration config (if replacing)"